RustAudio/rust-jack/README.md

 [main page](http://jackaudio.org/files/docs/html/index.html) sections on the Jack API.

-* Creating & manipulating clients - completed, in `client.rs`
-* Setting Client Callbacks - completed, in `callbacks.rs`
-* Creating and managing client threads - none, not a priority
-* Controlling & querying JACK server operation - completed, in `client.rs`
-* Creating & manipulating ports - mostly complete, some `unimplemented!()`.
-In `ports.rs` and some in `client.rs`
-* Looking up ports - completed, in `client.rs`
+### TODO
+* implement things with `unimplemented!()`
-* Managing and determining latency - none
+* Managing and determining latency
-* Handling time - none
-* Transport and Timebase control - none
+* Transport and Timebase control
-* Controlling error/information output - complete, in `lib.rs`
-* The non-callback API - none
+* The non-callback API
-* Reading and writing MIDI data - none
+* Reading and writing MIDI data
-* Session API for clients. - none
+* Session API for clients.
-* managing support for newer/older versions of JACK - none
+* managing support for newer/older versions of JACK
-* the API for starting and controlling a JACK server - none
+* the API for starting and controlling a JACK server
-* * Metadata API. - none
+* * Metadata API.

 ### Other TODOS
 * make safer